-- 1. Within 60 days of the completion of the public hearing process, the Planning Board shall make a decision on the site review application.
-The Planning Board shall determine whether or not the proposed use meets the applicable review criteria herein and meets all other applicable provisions of the ordinance including any appendixes.
+- 1. Within 60 days of the completion closing of the public hearing process, the Planning Board shall make a decision on the site review application.
+The Planning Board shall determine whether or not the proposed use meets the applicable review criteria herein and meets all other applicable provisions of the ordinance including any appendixces.
 The Planning Board may vote to approve the application, deny the application, or approve the application with conditions. - 2.
 The Planning Board may approve the application with conditions when the Planning Board determines that the application has not met the review criteria, but that additional actions by the applicant shall be sufficient to meet them.
 The Planning Board may require such actions as conditions of approval.
 The conditions may set forth requirements in addition to those set forth in this Ordinance only when the Planning Board finds it necessary to further the purposes of this ordinance.
-All conditions approved by the Planning Board shall be listed.
-The Planning Board, on its own initiative or at the request of an applicant or interested party, shall provide the reasons for these conditions in the Planning Board's decision. - 3.
+All conditions approved by the Planning Board shall be listed. - 3.
 Within thirty (30) days of its decision, the Planning Board shall submit its written decision to the applicant.
-The Planning Board, on its own initiative ir at the request of an applicant or interested party may make written finding of fact to support its decision.
+The Planning Board, on its own initiative iror at the request of an applicant or interested party, may make written finding of fact to support its decision.
 The Planning Board shall list any waivers approved by the Board in its decision and the reasons for such approval. - 4.
-All decisions to approve an application shall be subject to the Standard Conditions of Approval, unless specifically exempted or deemed not applicable. - 5.
-The written decision shall provide notice that any person aggrieved by this decision may appeal to the Readfield Board of Appeals within forty-five (45) days of the date of the decision.
+All decisions to approve an application shall be subject to the Standard Conditions of Approval, unless specifically exempted or deemed not applicable.

+5. The written decision shall provide notice that any person aggrieved by this the decision may appeal to the Readfield Board of Appeals within forty-five (45) days of the date of the decision.
 The date of the decision is the date upon which the Planning Board has taken its final vote on the application.